johnsonjh/VEDIT/README.md

 The HEX output produced by these assemblers can be directly converted to an executable COM file using the `HEXCOM` utility.

-For Z80 variants, the final executable can be reduced in size by about 25% while remaining directly executable using the  `POPCOM` compressor.
+For Z80 variants, the final (configured) executable can be reduced in size by about 25% while remaining directly executable using the `POPCOM` compressor.

-* Working versions of these tools are included in the [`dev`](dev) directory of this repository for convenience — they are *not* an official part of the VEDIT ⧸ VEDIT‑PLUS source distribution.
+* Working versions of these tools are included in the [`dev`](dev) directory of this repository for convenience — they are *not* an official part of any VEDIT ⧸ VEDIT‑PLUS source distribution.

 ### Cross-development